-Mr. Kyle A. Bueno, a junior majoring in Economics with a double minor in Political Science and Management, was elected to be Student Trustee for the 2016-2017 academic school year.
-Prior to being elected into this position, he has served as Senator at Large for the previous two years in the Student Government Association.
+Ms. Anna Grady, an undergraduate student majoring in Strategic Communications with a minor in Psychology, was elected Student Trustee for the 2018-2019 academic year.
+Prior to this role Anna served as Resident-at-Large for a year and Treasurer for a year in the Student Government Association.

 Margaret A. Caulfield, Esq., '00